-These civil rights books are wonderful conversation starters for teaching kids to stand up for what is right and to learn from our past.
+These civil rights books are wonderful conversation starters for teaching kids to stand up for what is right and to learn from leaders and heroes from the past.
 There are many wonderful civil rights themed books for middle and young adult readers, which we will feature in a separate post.
 But even older kids will enjoy these picture books for their stellar artwork and storytelling.

 Our favorite civil rights books for kids

 - The Story Of Ruby Bridges: Special Anniversary Edition

 - Henry’s Freedom Box: A True Story from the Underground Railroad

 - Martin’s Big Words: The Life of Dr. Martin Luther King, Jr.

 - Moses: When Harriet Tubman Led Her People to Freedom

 - Belle, The Last Mule at Gee’s Bend: A Civil Rights Story

 - Separate Is Never Equal: Sylvia Mendez and Her Family’s Fight for Desegregation

 Also, this review post features a book for young readers who are just beginning to read short chapter books: The Story of Harriet Tubman.Share this: